-- Focus on Great lakes marine mapping and bathymetry data.
+- Focus on high-resolution mapping and bathymetry data in the Great lakes.

-- Develop a strategy to catalog new and existing lake bed information for shared use.
+- Work towards a strategy to catalog new and existing lakebed information for shared use.

 - Share the latest technology advancements with the Great Lakes community.